Oneo64/Starlattice/Technology/PlasmaticWeaponry.md

 Plasmatic handweapons, such as rifles and pistols, almost always have insulated grips and handles.
 It's a safety precaution not to touch the parts of the weapon that directly connect to the main weapon system.

 A bolt produced by a plasmatic handweapon is very hard to see in daylight, but it's observed to be a streak of the same colour as the crystal used to create the plasma.
-Upon impact, these bolts of plasma typically produce a small flash of light, a cracking sound similar to a firecracker, and sparks.
-Injuries caused by plasmatic handweapons include 2nd to 3rd degree burns and can put a dent in concrete.
+Upon impact, these bolts of plasma typically produce a small flash of light, a crackling sound like a firecracker, and some sparks.
+The impact has enough force to create a small crater in concrete.
+If it causes an injury, 2nd-degree burns are common and repeated hits can turn into 3rd-degree burns.
+On flammable objects, ignition usually doesn't happen unless it's struck several times.
+However, highly flammable materials (like oil and methane) will still instantly ignite.

 Of course, larger weapons such as mounted turrets produce more powerful bolts.